fleschutz/PowerShell/Docs/cd-up3.md

 ## cd-up3.ps1 - Sets the working directory to three directory levels up

-This script changes the working directory to three directory levels up.
+This PowerShell script changes the working directory to three directory levels up.

 ## Parameters
 ```powershell